eoghain/FB_Challenge/README.md

 I considered building a local database of the rows from the CSV file using SwiftData but decided that was overkill for this tech challenge.

+Thank you for taking the time to review my work.